mark-ruddy/neurorecovery/report/report_neurorecovery.md

 - Appointment Scheduling and Reminders: The NeuroRecovery app should handle scheduling of appointments and reminders for both the patient and the therapist.
 - Video-Record Exercises: Exercises performed by patient should have an option to be recorded, which a therapist can review at a later date.
 - Language Features: The apps support to display in multiple languages.
-The NeuroRecovery app will aim to support the UNs six official languages which are Arabic, Chinese, English, French, Russian and Spanish [12].
+The NeuroRecovery app will aim to support the United Nations (UNs) six official languages which are Arabic, Chinese, English, French, Russian and Spanish [12].

 The functionalities being reviewed by the clinicians for mHealth are quite broad, for example including a feature for displaying patient health insurance information.
-The NeuroRecovery app will focus on developing high quality features instead of a high quantity of features, so that they can be delivered in a reasonble time as a Minimum Viable Product (MVP).
+The NeuroRecovery app will focus on developing high quality features instead of a high quantity of features, so that they can be delivered in a reasonable time as a Minimum Viable Product (MVP).

 It may be enticing to aim for a large quantity of features in an app during its early stages, but this is likely to overload the developer(s) and result in slower development.
-Reaching an MVP is also highly important for receiving feedback on a product earlier, "To find and develop the right product that can help them become established and successful in the market, startups need to validate their minimum viable product (MVP) as quickly as possible until a product-market fit is attained" [13].
+Reaching an MVP is also highly important for receiving feedback on a product earlier, "To find and develop the right product that can help them become established and successful in the market, start-ups need to validate their minimum viable product (MVP) as quickly as possible until a product-market fit is attained" [13].

 ### Italian Post-Stroke Checklist (PSC) Software Considerations
 As was highlighted in the literature review, the PSC survey carried out in the UK showed that the majority of patients had unmet mobility needs and unmet absence of secondary prevention needs after leaving treatment.
 Some of these patients who still have unmet needs post-treatment may wish to use the NeuroRecovery app, which will be more accessible and less expensive than returning to treatment.

-Another consideration of the PSC is the advantages of it being available online, "The great advantage of using online PSC to unveil unmet needs was the administration to patients by general practioners" [10].
+Another consideration of the PSC is the advantages of it being available online, "The great advantage of using online PSC to unveil unmet needs was the administration to patients by general practitioners" [10].
 The NeuroRecovery app should take this into account, and ensure that it is available online for both patients and therapists to easily access.
 This is expected to be accomplished by being available as a webapp that can be accessed through a URL by users.

 The ability of the PSC to gather useful data from patients is also relevant to the NeuroRecovery app.
 An expected section of the NeuroRecovery app is to gather patient or therapist information through a web form.
 It may be relevant for the NeuroRecovery app to analyse this data in a similar form as the PSC.